frc2609/Crescendo-2024/.github/ISSUE_TEMPLATE/bug_report.md

 **Applicable Logs**
 * Add the filenames of any relevant logs.
 * Make sure to upload the logs to Google Drive or OneDrive.
+* (You can also upload logs to GitHub, just change the extension to .txt before uploading and leave the following instruction in.)
+* Download log and change extension to `.wpilog` to view.

 **Images**
 If applicable, add screenshots or pictures to help explain the problem.